Choose the degree that best fits your dreams

 Bachelor's in Psychology, B.S. or B.A.- What's the difference?

-Two distinct degree programs are offered in Psychology, the Bachelor of Arts (B.A.) degree and the Bachelor of Science (B.S.) degree, to allow students to tailor their education to their area of interest and future plans.
+Two distinct degree programs are offered in Psychology, the Bachelor of Arts (B.A.)
+Psychology degree and the Bachelor of Science (B.S.)
+Psychology degree, to allow students to tailor their education to their area of interest and future plans.
 The Bachelor of Science degree is designed for students whose interests are oriented toward the natural sciences and mathematics.
 Students gain a foundation in the sciences with courses such as human cognition, adult development and aging, scientific and technical communication and psychology research methods.

 Bachelor's in Forensic Psychology